 We maintain online presences within social networks and platforms in order to communicate with interested parties who are active there and to inform them about our activities.

 Please note that in doing so data of users may be processed outside the European Union.
 This may entail risks for the users because it might become more difficult for them to assert their rights.
-We point out that US providers certified under the Privacy Shield framework are obliged to comply with data protection standards of the European Union.

 As a rule, the data of social media users is processd for market research and for advertising purposes.
 Data such as the user behaviour and any resulting interests users may have enable us to create profiles that platform providers can use to place e.g. ads on their and other platforms that may match the interests of users.
 As a rule, cookies are placed on the devices used for the purpose of storing your user behaviour and your interests.
 Furthermore, data can also be stored in user profiles regardless of the devices used by users (especially when users are members of the relevant platform and have logged on to the site).

 The processing of personal data of users is based on our legitimate interests in an effective information and communication with our users pursuant to point (f) of Article 6(1) GDPR.
 If the users are asked by the relevant platform providers to consent to the processing of data as specified above, the legal basis for processing is point (a) of Article 6(1), Article 7 GDPR.

 If you have any questions or wish to exercise your rights in the most effective way, please contact the providers concerned.
 They have access to the data of users and can take appropriate measures and provide information.
 If you still need any further help, do not hesitate to contact us.